China–South Africa relations: Chinese South Africans

 Chinese South Africans are an ethnic group of Chinese diaspora in South Africa.
 They and their ancestors immigrated to South Africa beginning during the Dutch colonial era in the Cape Colony.
 Since 2000 an estimated 350,000 Chinese immigrations, most of whom came from mainland China, have settled in South Africa.
+South Africa has the largest African-born population of Chinese of any country on the continent.

 Other events

+Pelindaba nuclear research centre

+In 2007, the People's Republic of China dispatched two armed teams to break into the Pelindaba nuclear research centre to steal technology for a pebble bed modular reactor, according to South Africa's State Security Agency.
+A guard at the reactor was shot in the chest during the break-in.

 Illegal fishing

 In May 2016, the South African Department of Fisheries stated that a total of nine Chinese owned vessels were spotted in South African waters allegedly engaged in illegal fishing.
 The vessels initially agreed to be escorted into port for inspection but on the way broke up and evaded the escorting South African patrol vessel.
 The nine vessels were part of a fleet of 28 Chinese trawlers that were accused by local anglers of illegal fishing within 3 kilometers of South African waters allegedly fishing the annual sardine run.

 Irregular tenders to Gupta family

 In June 2016 the state owned Chinese locomotive manufacturer, CSR Corporation Limited, was implicated in a 2012 R51 billion (US$6 billion) tender to deliver 600 locomotives to the state owned Passenger Rail Agency of South Africa.
 It was later reported that the future South African Public Protector Busisiwe Mkhwebane was allegedly implicated in the deal when she worked as Counselor Immigration and Civic Services in South Africa's embassy in China.
 By 2020 it was reported that funds allocated to pay for an adjusted contract to deliver the locomotives produced by CSR Corporation, now reformed and renamed CRRC, had been frozen by the South African Revenue Service due to possible instances of corruption paid to associates of the Gupta family to secure the contract.